 Springfield's Residential Compost Collection Service

 I moved to Missouri as part of a dream to establish a small farm.
 I am passionate about the quality of food and quality of life provided by such a pastoral setting.
 I see a place where chickens are pecking the grass and eating the diet they are supposed to in natural foraging.
-See my daughter hunting for interesting things or inspecting bits of life she finds as she meanders in child-like bliss around the land.
+I see my daughter hunting for interesting things or inspecting bits of life she finds as she meanders in child-like bliss around the land.
 I see a place where I can grow fresh, clean food and that all life is thriving in every corner of my little eden.
-I have hopes that such a vision can become part of the mainstream.
+I have hopes that such a vision of sustainability can become part of the mainstream.

 Even though not everyone wants to live on a farm and tend to the endless list of chores and projects that innately comes with that life, I believe it IS possible for the philosophy of regenerative farming to extend beyond the farm.

 Regenerative farming is just as it sounds, a system that promotes the stewardship and regeneration of ecology through practices that care for the land and water sources.
 At the heart of it all is the basic and primal nature of the life cycle.
 We sow plants and tend to them and then harvest (aka kill) them to fuel our bodies.
 All beings in nature complete this same basic set of processes.
 All the way down to the billions of micro-organisms that live in our environments and on our bodies.
 In fact, these microbes are incredibly important in that cycle.
-If those microbes are not present in our soils, these soils become sick and weak and do not produce the richly nutritious foods that humans and animals need.
+If those microbes are not present in our soils, these soils become sick and weak and do not produce the richly nutritious foods that humans and animals need to sustain life.
 You will find that those working in this regenerative practice are obsessed with dirt and microbes.

 I had the opportunity to chat with one such individual, Justine Campbell, board president of the Compost Collective right here in Springfield.
 The Compost Collective began because Justine and a partner wanted to start up a regenerative farm, and in order to do that, they were going to need a lot of compost.
 So Justine set out to canvas area businesses and residents to collect food scraps that she could use to create rich soils.
 During the course of this, the idea of the Springfield Compost Collective came into being and is now the focus of Justine’s goals.
-She and her colleagues run the non-profit collective with the goal of keeping the life cycle flowing properly, which means using compostable waste to make soil and keeping it out of the landfill.
+She and her colleagues run the non-profit collective with the goal of keeping the life cycle flowing properly, which means using compostable waste to make soil and keeping it out of the landfill, which supports urban sustainability.

-Landfills are NOT composting environments.
+Some of my readers may recall an earlier post on plastics, where I pointed out that landfills are NOT composting environments.
 Things that would naturally decompose, cannot efficiently do so in a landfill environment.
 So all the biodegradable materials we put in there can’t break down efficiently and actually contribute massive volumes of toxic waste and greenhouse gasses by being stuck in these anaerobic piles.
 By shifting the waste cycle of food scraps and yard waste to a composting facility, we can cut those numbers down significantly.
 The EPA’s last detailed report in 2018 shows that food waste is the 4th largest component of municipal solid waste, coming in at 21.6% or 63.1 million tons per year.
 According to public records, the Springfield landfill received approximately 283,000 tons of trash in 2019, and food waste was about 34,000 TONS of that.
 While Noble Hill landfill does promote recycling, education, and has a greenhouse gas energy capture system, it would be even better if that amount of food waste could be significantly reduced and used in a more beneficial capacity to give back to the community through soil regeneration and food growth.

 I was excited when I happened by one of their signs in town.
 I rent, and so it is difficult to set up a composting situation that can be contained and even mobile if needed - since the next residents and my landlord may not want me leaving a pile of half decomposed bits behind when I move.
 I know there are lots of folks in the same boat.
 I also had a brief stay in an apartment complex when I first came to the area, and felt SO guilty about putting my food scraps in the trash, but really had no other choice.
-The service offered by the SCC fills a truly vital need in changing those damaging urban limitations so that every citizen can be a part of the solution.
+The service offered by the SCC fills a truly vital need in changing those damaging urban limitations so that every citizen can be a part of a more sustainable solution.
 Springfield has a healthy recycling effort, but it does not cover the bio materials, so this collective rounds out the work of keeping landfilled items to a minimum when citizens participate.